Thanks for printing! Don't forget to come back to Advanced Drainage Solutions for fresh articles!

 Our systems are designed in a comprehensive manner to accomplish the specific goal of improving drainage conditions.
 Our primary goal is to provide high quality drainage corrections in a manner which provides the homeowner with a very low maintenance system.
 We also do this in a very turnkey fashion, handling most everything from utilities to the finishing aesthetic touches.
-The cost for this service varies greatly depending on the individual project, but is most commonly between $2,500 and $10,000 for residential systems.
-Other “special projects” may vary greatly in cost.
+The cost for this service varies greatly depending on the individual project, but most projects start at $5,000 for residential systems.
+Other "special projects" may vary greatly in cost.

 French drains can be very effective for collecting and absorbing groundwater under certain conditions.
 However, the absorption may occur slowly due to the clay soil we have here in Georgia.
 In some circumstances, installing French drains may worsen your drainage problem.

 French drains also require a bit of maintenance to keep the aggregate clear and functional.
 This maintenance is hard to perform when the purpose of a French drain is the collection of surface runoff as opposed to subsurface saturation.